How Pilot5 fits

 More inputs.
 Same failure mode.

-Perplexity's Model Council and Microsoft Copilot's council surface multiple model outputs in parallel and average or vote across them.
+Aggregator stacks surface multiple model outputs in parallel and average or vote across them.
 The pitch is more inputs equals better answers.
 The architecture flaw is consensus-without-stress-test: five models that mostly agree because they share training data and prompting conventions still all look like agreement after averaging.
 Disagreement is smoothed away in the output rather than being the signal that something is unresolved.

 Where Pilot5 differs

 Pilot5 doesn't average.
-Round 2 is an explicit anonymized critique pass — each model attacks the weakest reasoning in the others, and surviving claims earn synthesis weight while losing claims are preserved as a Minority Report rather than discarded.
+Round 2 is an explicit anonymised critique pass — each model attacks the weakest reasoning in the others, and surviving claims earn synthesis weight while losing claims are preserved as a Minority Report rather than discarded.

 Agentic platforms